cjw612/League_of_Legends_Game_Outcome_Classification/README.md

 - Logistic Regression with L1 penalty
 - Linear Discriminant Analysis (LDA)
 - Random Forest
-- XG Boosting with hyperparameter optimization
+- XGBoost with Bayesian hyperparameter optimization

 In addition, K-fold Cross-Validation with $K = 5$ is also implemented for model selection to lower the variance of the results.